Small-Business Recovery Planning: Charting a Turnaround

 Revise your action plan.

 Desperate times sometimes call for desperate measures.
-If you’re awash in red ink or burning through resources quickly, you have to take bold actions like slashing expenses, letting people go, or shaking up your management team.
+If you’re awash in red ink or burning through resources faster than you can say venture capital, you have to take bold actions like slashing expenses, letting people go, or shaking up your management team.

 Doing so isn’t easy or pleasant, but remember: If you can’t do it, your investors will find someone who can.
 In fact, when turnaround professionals are brought in from the outside, one of the first steps they take is to order a change at the top.